0 0

 The ‘Epsom Colony’ part of the Epsom Cluster of five mental hospitals, had been opened in 1903 to care for “the Epileptic insane of the Metropolis”.
 This new approach housed patients in a collection of villas, avoiding the stigma of living in a mental asylum.
 The treatment consisted of a specially regulated diet and doses of Potassium bromide, the first effective treatment for controlling epilepsy.
 The patients were expected to contribute to their costs by working on the hospital farm or in the kitchens, laundry or bakery all of which supported the Epsom cluster of hospitals.
 As yet we can know little of John’s life in the hospital but we hope to discover more in time.

-By the 1911c, with her husband dead and son John in an Asylum we find Alice Mary Sheffield Casson as a ‘boarding house keeper’ at no’s 6,8,10 York Street, Marylebone, at the Baker Street end of York Street.
 In total there are 27 guests and 10 staff plus her son Edward, the only one of her children living with her.
 This area, according to Booth Maps was at the “well to do, middle class” end of the street.
-Flora was a boarder at a private school in Folkestone, Kent but Victoria and Matthew Reginald cannot be found.

 Life after John – New York, New York!